 Learning agreement is a contract between the student, the student's home institution and Haaga-Helia University of Applied Sciences.
 It ensures that the studies at Haaga-Helia will be recognised at the student's home institution.
 It is the student's responsibility to make sure that this document is completed and signed by both the sending and the receiving institution.
 You can use your home institution's learning agreement or Haaga-Helia's form available below.

-Please fill in the learning agreement only after you have registered for the courses in the WinhaWille system.
+Please fill in the learning agreement ONLY after you have registered for the courses in the MyNet system.
 If you enrolled for courses which were full, please do not list them on your learning agreement.
 If possible, get the learning agreement signed and stamped by your home institution's representative before your studies at Haaga-Helia start.
-Bring the learning agreement with you to the orientation.
+Bring the learning agreement with you to the orientation programme to sign.
 If it is not possible to get a signature from your home institution before arrival, you can return the learning agreement to Haaga-Helia later.

 Students should study the same subject area at Haaga-Helia as they study at their home institution, and have at least the basic studies (one year) of the subject area which they will be studying at Haaga-Helia.
 For example, if you study in a business programme at your home institution, you are not normally allowed to take courses from the tourism programmes at Haaga-Helia.

 Students who do not study business, IT, tourism, hospitality or sports at their home institution will have a very limited selection of courses available at Haaga-Helia.

 Exchange students are expected to have a good command of spoken and written English in order to be able to follow the lectures and complete the course assignments, oral presentations and exams.
 For more information on language requirements see How to apply.

 How to succeed in your studies at Haaga-Helia